-On the evening of December 21, 1917, Joseph Gibson went to the Natrona police to report that his son, James, a 33-year old unemployed steelworker, was drunk and abusive and refused to work, and that he wanted to have him arrested.
+On the evening of December 21, 1917, Joseph Gibson went to the Natrona police to report that his son, James, a 33-year old unemployed steelworker, was loud, drunk, and abusive, and that he wanted to have him arrested.
 James had reportedly told his father he would shoot any officers who came to arrest him.

 When Officers William Lucas and Harry Meyers responded to the Gibson’s 93 Walnut St. home, they were shot by Gibson as he lied in wait in a shed.
 Gibson was armed with two double-barreled shotguns; he discharged both.
 The officers were shot in the face at close range.
 Lucas died on December 23; Meyers died on January 6, 1918.
 It was the first double murder of Allegheny County police officers.

-Gibson had a history of abusive behavior that included abusing his parents.
-On June 27, 1918, Gibson was convicted of second-degree murder and sentenced to 16-17 years in prison for killing Officer Meyers.
+Gibson, one of fourteen children, had a history of abusive behavior that included abusing his parents.
+On June 27, 1918, he was convicted of second-degree murder and sentenced to 16-17 years in prison for killing Officer Meyers.
 His father was the key prosecution witness.
 Gibson’s defense was that he was intoxicated.

 Believing he would receive a similar disposition, on September 18, 1918, Gibson pleaded guilty to killing Officer Lucas.
 The judge deliberated until May 14, 1919, before determining that Gibson had committed first-degree murder.
-He was sentenced to death.
+As required by statute, he was sentenced to death.